Estimated reading time: 5 minutes

-The IRS has rules in place that help home-based business owners save money on their taxes each year.
-If part of your home (e.g., studio, garage, spare bedroom, etc.) is used exclusively and regularly for business purposes, you can qualify for the home office deduction.
-For example, if you run a graphic design business from home and conduct all of your business-related activities from your home office, you can write off a certain portion of rent/mortgage, real estate taxes, utilities, and several other expenses.
+The IRS has rules that help home-based business owners save money on their yearly taxes.
+If part of your home (e.g., studio, garage, spare bedroom, etc.) is used exclusively and regularly for business purposes, you can qualify for the home office tax deduction.
+For example, if you run a graphic design business from home and conduct business-related activities from your home office, you can write off a specific portion of rent/mortgage, real estate taxes, utilities, and other expenses.

-In most cases, the space in which you operate your home-based business cannot be used for anything other than business.
+In most cases, the space where you operate your home-based business cannot be used for anything other than business.
 For example, a spare room might not qualify for the home office deduction if it doubles as a family entertainment room or a children’s playroom.
-That said, you might be able to write off a portion of a shared room.
-Contact your accountant to make sure, as every business owner’s situation is unique.
+That said, you might be able to write off a portion of a shared space.
+Contact your accountant, as every business owner’s situation is unique.

 Home office deduction options.

-When calculating your home office deduction amount, there are two options to choose from.
-The first option we will explain is the “simplified option” which, as its name implies, is relatively simple.
-With the simplified option, you can take a deduction of $5 per square foot for the room or area in your home that is used primarily for business purposes.
-The maximum amount of space that can be deducted is 300 square feet, which equals $1,500 per year.
-If you own a home or condominium, you can still write off your mortgage interest as an itemized deduction without having to allocate a percentage of it to your home office deduction.
+When calculating your home office tax deduction, choose from two options.
+The first option we will explain is the “simplified option,” which, as its name implies, is relatively simple.
+With the simplified option, you can deduct $5 per square foot for the room or area in your home used primarily for business purposes.
+According to TurboTax®, the maximum amount of space that can be deducted is 300 square feet, which equals $1,500 per year.
+If you own a home or condominium, you can still write off your mortgage interest as an itemized deduction without allocating a percentage to your home office deduction.

 To calculate her home office deduction, the computer repair business owner needs to add up her total indirect expenses ($11,000) and multiply them by the 13.3% of office space in her home.
-To get this percentage amount, she divided the square footage of her business space (400) by the total square footage of her home (3,000).
-She will then take this number ($1,463) and add $1,000 for the direct expenses to get a total deduction amount of $2,463.
+To get this percentage, she divided the square footage of her business space (400) by the total square footage (3,000).
+She will then take this number ($1,463) and add $1,000 for the direct expenses to get a total deduction of $2,463.

-Common expenses that are eligible for deduction with the actual expense method include mortgage interest, insurance, upgrades and repairs.
-The actual expense method is tailored for home businesses that operate in residences that have a significant amount of square footage.
+Ordinary expenses eligible for deduction with the actual expense method include mortgage interest, insurance, upgrades, and repairs.
+The actual expense method is tailored for home businesses that operate in residences with significant square footage.

 Travel expenses for a home-based business.